MOUNTAIN DIVISION TRAIL; NORTHERN SECTION:

 Directions:

-To Start from the Cumberland County Soil & Water Conservation District Building parking lot in Windham [Southern Section; South End]; From the junction of Routes 4, 25 & 202 in Gorham follow Routes 4 & 202 for 3.8 miles to Windham.
-Just before the trailhead on your left (no parking) is the Cumberland District parking lot.
-For the Presumpscot River Trail continue north and take your second left on River Rd.
+For the Gambo Fields parking lot for both the Presumpscot River Trail & Mt Division Trail; Continue north and take your second left on River Rd.
 After 0.5 miles turn left on Gambo Rd.
 You'll cross the Mt Division Trail and take your first right to the Gambo Fields parking lot where you can access both trails.

-To Start from the Portland Street parking lot in Fryeburg [Northern Section; South End]; From the junction of Routes 5, 113 & 302 in Fryeburg follow Routes 5 & 113 south for 3.4 miles.
+To Start from the Portland Street parking lot in Fryeburg [Northern Section; Southern End]; From the junction of Routes 5, 113 & 302 in Fryeburg follow Routes 5 & 113 south for 3.4 miles.
 Parking lot is on your right.
 Trailhead is on the north side.

-To Start from the Maine Tourism parking lot in Fryeburg [Northern Section; North End]; From the junction of Routes 5, 113 & 302 in Fryeburg follow Route 302 west for 1.5 miles.
+To Start from the Maine Tourism parking lot in Fryeburg [Northern Section; Northern End]; From the junction of Routes 5, 113 & 302 in Fryeburg follow Route 302 west for 1.5 miles.
 Parking lot is on your left.

 Mountain Division Trail; Northern Section: